Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language

 \subsection{Adaptive Multimodal Learning}

-Human cognitive processing of information occurs through various channels, each handling different forms of information, such as spoken or written language or images.
-The insight that combining multiple modalities can enhance knowledge acquisition is documented in Mayer's theory of multimedia learning \cite{Mayer1997, Mayer2021} as well as in Schnotz \& Bannert's theory of text-picture integration \cite{Schnotz2003}.
-Based on cognitive models of information processing, such as Paivio's Dual Coding Theory \cite{Paivio1991}, the so-called multimedia effect is the well-supported hypothesis that active processing of both textual and pictorial information enhances integration into a coherent mental model (for a recent meta-analysis of the multimedia effect, see \citet{Hu2021}).
+Information processing occurs through various channels, each handling different forms of information, such as spoken or written language or images.
+The dual nature of information (verbal vs. non-verbal) and the associated (specific) processing of different information types is called multimodality.
+The empirically well-supported idea that combining multiple modalities can enhance knowledge acquisition is documented in Mayer's theory of multimedia learning \cite{Mayer1997, Mayer2021} as well as in Schnotz \& Author's theory of text-picture integration \cite{Schnotz2003}.
+Based on cognitive models of information processing, such as Paivio's Dual Coding Theory \cite{Paivio1991}, the so-called multimedia effect is the well-supported hypothesis that active processing of both verbal (textual) and non-verbal (visual) information enhances integration into a coherent mental model (for a recent meta-analysis of the multimedia effect, see \citet{Hu2021}).
 Knowledge acquisition becomes more complete and less ambiguous and, thus, more effective when learners construct mental models from different modalities.
 Different representations can complement each other or even lead to a better overall understanding.
 For example, an image of a human skeleton or the depiction of an enzymatic reaction could be more effective and easier to understand than a written description, particularly when considering the time required to process the information.
-However, the verbal representation of knowledge can complement the image, especially when terms presented in text are unknown.
-Statements and deeper thoughts can also be represented visually, although not unambiguously.
+In summary, combining textual and pictorial information can effectively support learning.
+This can be further specified by the Cognitive Theory of Multimedia Learning (CTML).